Grumman F3F-1 (oz4904)

 Corrections?
 Use the correction form to tell us the new/better ScaleType link we should be using.
 Thanks.

 Do you have a photo you'd like to submit for this page?
 Then email email@example.com

 User commentsNo comments yet for this plan.
 Got something to say about this one?

 * Credit field

 The Credit field in the Outerzone database is designed to recognise and credit the hard work done in scanning and digitally cleaning these vintage and old timer model aircraft plans to get them into a usable format.
-Currently, and confusingly, it is also used to credit people simply for uploading the plan to a forum on the internet.
+Currently, it is also used to credit people simply for uploading the plan to a forum on the internet.
 Which is not quite the same thing.
 This will change soon.
 Probably.